bwhitman/led-matrix-processing/README.md

 The program it runs is `ledcat`, which reads LED data in from STDIN.
 We use a pipe to instead give it the output of `nc` / netcat, listening on TCP port 2117.
 The bash script will restart the listener when data stops coming in, so that you can stop and start your Processing scripts without having to restart the Pi.

-## Run your Processing scripts on the LED Matrix
+## Run your Processing scripts on the LED Matrix from your computer

 There's an example animation called [`ledtest`](https://github.com/bwhitman/led-matrix-processing/blob/main/ledtest/ledtest.pde) here.
 If you download that and run it on the same Wi-Fi as the Pi, you should see the animation both on your computer screen and on the matrix.
 For your own Processing animations, all you have to do in Processsing is set the screen size to 192,192 and add these lines to `setup()`: